kyopark2014/webchat-golang-chat/README.md

 In mobile environment, the state of user client can move to online to offline which means that Sender may not sucess to send a message based on the state of Receiver.
 So, the architecture should support store and forward approach.

-The proposed architecture is using PUBSUB to endpoints which doesn't have the redundancy and some of benefits to notice the received message and manages a connection for multiple chat rooms.
+The proposed architecture is using PUBSUB to endpoints which doesn't have the redundancy and some of benefits to notice the received message and manages a single connection for multiple chat rooms.

 ![image](https://user-images.githubusercontent.com/52392004/82962567-89756000-9ffb-11ea-8e5a-7eb737fd6f37.png)